APOPHYSITIS

 The common risk factors are the phases when bones undergo rapid growth where muscles and tendons can become tight.
 Young athletes involved in sports are mainly at risk.
 However, also, less active adolescents may experience this problem, especially those who wear flat shoes.

-Hip apophysitis is common in children and adolescents who have growth spurts which can put stress on the muscle.
-When they have tight hips and thigh muscles or have been training or competing in sports for a long time, they are prone to getting hip apophysitis.
-Also, kids with knocked knees and pronation can have this problem.
+Hip apophysitis is common in children and adolescents who have growth spurts, which can put stress on the muscle.
+This condition is usually associated with strenuous muscle overuse, often seen in athletes and those engaged in intense physical activities.
+When children have tight hips and thigh muscles or have been training or competing in sports for a long time, they are prone to getting hip apophysitis.

 Apophysitis of The Ischial Tuberosity